abrahammurciano/python-package-template/README.md

 - For the `Branch name pattern` type `main`.
 - Check `Require status checks to pass before merging`.
 - Type `test`, make sure it comes up in autocomplete, and click it.
+- Type `docs_and_format`, make sure it comes up in autocomplete, and click it.
 - Then click `Save changes`.

 ## 9. Some notes